zayamatias/retroscraper/README.md

 Excute as 'python retroscraper.py' (or python3 retroscraper.py).

-Make sure you have installed all dependencies:

-pip install -r requirements.txt (or python3 -m pip install requirements.txt)

-Under Linux (rpi specifically) make sure mtdev is installed:

-sudo apt-get install libmtdev-dev

 ### Troubleshooting

 If the application seems not to be starting, you can find the logs under your home directory (user directory in windows) under the .kivy/logs directory.
-This should help you understanding the issue.
+This should help you understanding and report the issue.

 ## GUI Mode